WHAT IS AN IDAHO POTATO?

 WHY ARE IDAHO POTATOES GOOD FOR YOU?

-So in local and federal courts, the State of Idaho has argued that its unusual climate (cold even in the summer) and volcanic soil create a unique potato.
-Seriously, Idaho has active volcanoes and potato plantations.
+The State of Idaho has literally gone to court (local and federal) over this issue.
+They’ve argued that Idaho’s unusual climate (cold even in the summer) and volcanic soil create a unique potato.
+Seriously, this state has active volcanoes and potato plantations.
 Imagine a day in the life of a native Idahoan!
 Anyway, the fiber and protein in all types of potatoes will fill you up while having fewer calories.
 Most of the nutrients reside in the skin so peeling them just leaves a big ball of fiber and starch.
 However that specific type of starch is more resistant to digestion, and is actually healthier for you.

 WHEN ARE IDAHO POTATOES IN SEASON?